rimelek/homelab/roles/cli_tools/README.md

 Dependencies
 ------------

 There are no dependencies.
-This role can be used without depending on other roles or
+This role can be used without depending on other roles.

 Example playbook
 ----------------